fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 This might result in 9 ICE machine each starting a new STUN transaction every 5 ms. Assuming no retransmissions, that is a new NAT mapping every 5ms / 9 ice machine = 0.5 ms and about 5 ms / 9 ice machine * 70 bytes / packet * 8 bits per byte = TODO kbps.
-Without retransmission it can get up to significantly more.
+As many of the ICE candates are expected not to work, they will result in the full series of retransmitons which will up the bandwidth usage significatnly.

 An alternative design would be to form these connection to the 9 people in the conference sequentially.
-Given the bandwidth limitations and other issues, later parts of this draft propose that if we move the pacing to 5ms, the WebRTC drafts probably need to caution developers that parallel implementation with these many candidates are likely to have failures.
+Given the bandwidth limitations and other issues, later parts of this draft propose that if we move the pacing to 5ms, the WebRTC drafts probably need to caution developers that parallel implementation with these many peers are likely to have failures.

 # Nat Connection Rate Results